jross7997/jross7997.github.io/index.md

 </div>

-My name is Justin Ross and I'm an Electrical and Computer Engineering major with a Computer Science minor at SUNY Oswego.
+My name is Justin Ross and I'm a new graduate from SUNY Oswego with a degree in Electrical and Computer Engineering with a Computer
-I will be graduating in December of 2018.
-I work as a Peer Tutor and a Networking Assistant, and I've worked in two different research labs while in school.
-This year I am working on my Senior Capstone Design project, which is going to be a walking robot.
-My team and I are interested in a hexapod design that can be wirelessly controlled.
+Science minor at SUNY Oswego.
+I am interested in working in digital design, firmware, and embedded systems.

-Outside of school, I'm interested in learning more about renewable energy and low power technologies.
-I, like many others, have concerns about the impact that we are having on our environment.
-I'm really looking forward to getting an electric car.
-I love my old Jeep, but it's a major gas guzzler and it's really not economical.
+In my free time, I like to research and work on personal projects.
+I've just begun researching a wireless plant notification system.
+I want my plants to send me email notifications that remind me to water them whenever they get too dry.
+I also like spending time with my wonderful girlfriend, Hannah, and cooking.

-On this site, you can find a list of courses that I have taken and am currently taking, a list of projects that I've done with some short descriptions of each, my résumé, my CV, and a nifty little contact me page.
+On this site, you can find a list of courses that I have taken, a list of projects that I've done with some short descriptions of each, my résumé, my CV, and a nifty little contact me page.